Han-Sim/blog.hansim.dev/src/pages/posts/0043-Redux-Basics.md

 This is related to `reducer`s; **what kind of state should be passed as props?**

-In our application, ist gets `state.postReducer.items`, because our `rootReducer` look like this:
+In our application, it gets `state.postReducer.items`, because our `rootReducer` look like this:

 ```JavaScript{2}
 export default combineReducers({